Lucho-A/Auditing-Forensic/README.md

 ### "HDD/USB"

 In this case, I'll cover the subject using the software [Autopsy](https://www.autopsy.com/).
 This soft is pretty simple to use, and is very aligned to forensic formal procedures.
-Moreover, it allows you to create "Cases" when you start an investigation or
+Moreover, it allows you to create "Cases" when you start an investigation allowing the incorporation of useful information in order to keep well-documented the revision.

-(to be continue...)
+The interface is, let say, very auto-descriptive and, among its features, you can find filters of any type making easier the obtantion of useful information, namely:
+  - OS Users
+  - Emails
+  - Deleted files
+  -